 - #tournament-results is strictly for reporting the winner of a match, and announcing a drop from the event.
 Off-topic chat here will be removed, to make it easier for Tournament Organizers to easily follow results.

 Please ensure that you have read over the Official Tournament Rules prior to the event starting.

 You need to check in on Battlefy in the 30 minutes before the event.

 Starting the Event: Shortly before start time of the event, the event bracket and decklists for the event will be posted.
 While you are encouraged to look over the decks being played in the event and send a friend request to your opponent before the event starts, please do not start playing your opponent until a Tournament Organizer has announced the start of the event in #tournament-chat and/or #tournament-results, as the bracket is subject to change until this time.

 If you and your opponent are having trouble adding each other as friends, you should both restart your clients.
 Also, make sure one of you doesn’t have 100 people on your friend list, as that is the maximum capacity.

 Reporting Results: Once the event has started, you may play your round 1 opponent.
-Once your match has completed, report the result in #tournament-results, including your Eternal name (if different than your Discord name), your opponent’s name, and the match score: eg, “rekenner won 2-1 vs LightsOutAce” or “rekenner lost 0-2 vs NeonBlonde”.
+Once your match has completed, report the result in Battlefy.
+If you need to report your results in Discord, report them in #tournament-results, including your Eternal name (if different than your Discord name), your opponent’s name, and the match score: eg, “rekenner won 2-1 vs LightsOutAce” or “rekenner lost 0-2 vs NeonBlonde”.

 While maximum round time is 45 minutes, the round finishes as soon as all match results have been reported.
 The round being over will be announced by a Tournament Organizer and there may be a short break between rounds.
 Again, please do not start playing your next round opponent until a Tournament Organizer has announced as players may drop during this time and cause the bracket to change.
 A Tournament Organizer will announce the start of the next round.